-Citation with stable link: Philip A. Harland, 'Persian wisdom: Aristoxenos of Tarentum on Pythagoras and Zoroaster (fourth century BCE),' Last modified November 8, 2022, http://philipharland.com/Blog/?p=6291.
+Citation with stable link: Philip A. Harland, 'Persian wisdom: Aristoxenos of Tarentum on Pythagoras and Zoroaster (fourth century BCE),' Ethnic Relations and Migration in the Ancient World, last modified November 8, 2022, http://philipharland.com/Blog/?p=6291.

 Authors: Aristoxenos of Tarentum (fourth century) as cited by Hippolytos, Refutation of All Heresies 1.2 (ca.170-236 CE).